nonbinarysolo/AERA_Visualizer/README.md

 See the AERA [README.md](https://github.com/IIIM-IS/AERA/blob/master/README.md) for more information about AERA and Replicode.

 ## Set Up Instructions
-Because this branch is a big work in progress, it requires some extra set up.
-After checking this branch out, it's important to synchronize submodule URLs and then re-download the submodules so that they are switched to the right repo and branch:

-1. Clone this repo: `git clone https://github.com/nonbinarysolo/AERA_Visualizer.git`
-2. Change to its root directory: `cd AERA_Visualizer`
+Because this branch is a big work in progress, I would recommend cloning the repo from scratch to take care of all the submodule changes.
+This can be done in a single command: `git clone --recursive https://github.com/nonbinarysolo/AERA_Visualizer --branch visualizer-expanded`.
+If you need to change branches, remember to synchronize and update submodules when you return:

-3. Check out this branch: `git checkout visualizer-expanded`
+1. Check out this branch: `git checkout visualizer-expanded`
-4. Synchronize submodule URLs: `git submodule sync`
+2. Synchronize submodule URLs: `git submodule sync`
-5. Update submodules: `git submodule update --init --recursive`
+3. Update submodules: `git submodule update --init --recursive`

 ## Icon Attributions